matschaffer/matschaffer.com/_posts/2021-09-01-uninstalling-docker-desktop.md

 # Install it
 brew install docker-machine

-# Provision a default machine (my docker desktop was set to 12GB of memory, so adjust for your machine)
+# Provision a default machine
+# My docker desktop was set to 12GB of memory, and I'm setting disk to 100GB to accommodate the many images I have to work with.
+# Please adjust for your machine.
-docker-machine create --virtualbox-cpu-count 4  --virtualbox-memory 12288 default
+docker-machine create --virtualbox-cpu-count 4  --virtualbox-memory 12288 --virtualbox-disk-size 102400 default

 # Add this to my zshrc to export the env if docker-machine is present
 command -v docker-machine > /dev/null 2>&1 && eval "$(docker-machine env default)"